💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “A free tool I found that will give image results back for a page is NeuralViews.”

-Edge of the Web’s Sam Orchard agrees: “Fast loading times are on pretty much every SEO checklist out there, but if you run PageSpeed Insights on agency websites, you’ll see the vast majority scoring below 50%.
+Edge of the Web’s Sam Orchard says: “Fast loading times are on pretty much every SEO checklist out there, but if you run PageSpeed Insights on agency websites, you’ll see the vast majority scoring below 50%.
 It’s easy to get caught up with big images, videos, and infographics and forget the impact on loading times.”

 “It’s common knowledge that page speed directly affects the way search engines index your site,” says Steven Gipson of Recruiters Websites.
 “But too often small businesses go with low-budget hosting plans that really slow down page load time and affect their rankings.”